When Many-Shot Prompting Fails: An Empirical Study of LLM Code Translation: Results and Analysis

 \subsection{The Many-Shot Paradox: Functional Correctness Peaks with Few Shots}

 A central finding of our study is the stark divergence between how static similarity and dynamic functional correctness scale with an increasing number of in-context examples.
-This phenomenon is illustrated in our teaser figure (Figure~\ref{fig:teaser}) and detailed with full statistical breakdowns in Tables \ref{tab:bleu_full}, \ref{tab:codebleu_full}, and \ref{tab:pass1_full}.
+This phenomenon is illustrated in our teaser figure (Figure~\ref{fig:teaser}) and detailed with full statistical breakdowns in Table~\ref{tab:merged_metrics}.

 The paradox is most evident in the Pass@1 metric (Figure~\ref{fig:teaser}c), which measures compilation success.
 Across all three Gemini models, Pass@1 performance exhibits a distinct non-monotonic trend.
 It increases significantly from a zero-shot baseline to a peak within the few-shot regime (5 to 25 examples).
-For instance, both Gemini 1.5 Flash and 2.0 Flash reach their peak Pass@1 score of 61.8\% at 25 shots, as shown in Table~\ref{tab:pass1_full}.
+For instance, both Gemini 1.5 Flash and 2.0 Flash reach their peak Pass@1 score of 61.8\% at 25 shots, as shown in Table~\ref{tab:merged_metrics}.
 Beyond this optimal range, performance consistently and significantly degrades, with Pass@1 scores at 625 shots falling back to near zero-shot levels for some models.

 In contrast, the trends for static metrics are less uniform and do not reflect this clear degradation in functional viability.
 While BLEU (Figure~\ref{fig:teaser}a) and CodeBLEU (Figure~\ref{fig:teaser}b) scores generally improve from zero-shot to few-shot, their behavior in the many-shot regime is inconsistent.
 For Gemini 1.5 Flash, static scores continue to climb modestly up to 625 shots.
-However, for the more powerful Gemini 2.0 Flash, both BLEU and CodeBLEU scores decline after peaking at 125 and 25 shots, respectively (see Tables \ref{tab:bleu_full} and \ref{tab:codebleu_full}).
+However, for the more powerful Gemini 2.0 Flash, both BLEU and CodeBLEU scores decline after peaking at 125 and 25 shots, respectively (see Table~\ref{tab:merged_metrics}).

 This divergence is critical: it indicates that in many-shot configurations, models may be learning to replicate superficial lexical or syntactic patterns from the examples, which can sometimes improve static scores, but this comes at the expense of generating structurally sound and compilable code.
 The consistent decline in Pass@1 suggests that for the complex task of code translation, naively increasing the quantity of examples introduces noise or conflicting signals that impair the model's ability to maintain functional correctness.